fredrickoshogbunu/Smart-Generative-AI-app/README.md

 # Smart-Generative-AI-app

-Smart GenAI Web Application System built using LLM, RAG, Python, Zookeeper, Docker, Kafka, React and Spark by Fredrick Oshogbunu
+Smart GenAI Web Application System built using LLM, RAG, Python and Docker.

 This project demonstrates a smart generative AI-based solution that integrates information from Kafka, React, and Spark folders using a Retrieval Augmented Generation (RAG) and LLM approach.
 The solution includes components for: